commonsmachinery/blockhash/README.md

 Build and install
 -----------------

-Blockhash requires libmagickwand and libopencv.
+Blockhash requires **libmagickwand** and **libavformat**.

 On Debian/Ubuntu it can be installed using the following command:

-    sudo apt-get install libmagickwand-dev libopencv-dev
+    sudo apt-get install libmagickwand-dev libavformat-dev

 On Fedora and friends:

-    sudo dnf install ImageMagick-devel opencv-devel
+    sudo dnf install ImageMagick-devel libavformat-devel

 To build blockhash cd to the source directory and type: